sweattep/modern_quotes/README.md

 >He hired a really good team that put together a lot of good work for us

+>well, if you say that, then what I need is the engineering lead of every studio in publishing

 >billions in subsidies for networks they don't consistently upgrade, raise prices endlessly, and then fund covert attacks

 >You don't throw more gasoline on the fire to put it out